Where can an RVN qualification take you?

 Veterinary nursing is a varied and rewarding career path which opens up a wide variety of professional opportunities.
 Whether you’ve just qualified as a veterinary nurse, have been working in the industry for some time and looking for a career change, or considering training as a veterinary nurse in the future – read on to find out more about veterinary nursing career opportunities…

-There’s a nationwide shortage of veterinary nurses, so jobs in veterinary practice on completion of formal training are excellent.
+Jobs in veterinary practice on completion of formal training are excellent.
 Many veterinary nurses choose to remain in first opinion veterinary practice, however there are also options to move into referral practice or into a large veterinary hospital and specialize in a particular area, such as surgical nursing.
 You could also become a locum veterinary nurse.

 Nurses must continue to study and log professional development hours to maintain their registration throughout their careers.
 This means there is plenty of opportunity to pursue professional interests, study additional qualifications such as the RCVS Diploma in Advanced Veterinary Nursing, or undertake specialist training in a range of topics, particularly the care of exotic pets, feline medicine, anaesthesia and dentistry.